 If your new bike came with no bottle cages, you’ll be want to add one or two if you want to do any rides longer than an hour, to avoid dehydration.
 There are plenty to choose from, Tacx makes some really good ones and this affordable composite cage hold water bottles securely with a nice firm hold - no bottle ejection to fear here.

-Replacing worn or uncomfortable bar tape can transform the appearance and ride comfort of your bike, and here’s an affordable bar tape from B’Twin that looks good and lasts well.
+Replacing worn or uncomfortable bar tape can transform the appearance and ride comfort of your bike, and here’s a luxury bar tape that looks good, lasts well and feels great.
 It’s also available in a wide range of colours so you can match it up to your bike if you’re that way inclined.

 The stem is quite an easy component to change, and you might want to do just that if you want to change the reach of the handlebars, to bring them closer to you or push them further away, or to alter the height of the bars.
-This ITM Ergal stem is a good low-cost option that looks good, is a sensible weight for the price, and is all held together with 4mm Allen bolts.
+The Deda Zero100 stem is a good low-cost option that looks good, is a sensible weight for the price, and is all held together with 4mm Allen bolts.

 If you’re looking to make the leap to clipless pedals, Shimano's entry-level SPD-SL pedals won’t break the bank and offer excellent performance that belies their low price.
 They offer lots of support and 6 degrees of float and the release spring tension can easily be adjusted.

 Any upgrades you would add to this list?